cohenoa/biosignalen/README.md

 ![image](https://github.com/user-attachments/assets/ef720b97-4fd2-4288-9b3c-137f333408c4)<br/>

 ### 3.2.1.
 Interpretation

-"For demonstration purposes, we focus on the PC3 cell line.
+For demonstration purposes, we focus on the PC3 cell line.
 In the output file PC3_AVG_by_time.csv, 10 processes are reported as being affected by the treatment (Processes 1, 2, 3, 4, 5, 8, 11, 12, 13, and 14).
 These effects are categorized as 'Sign change,' 'Emerging process,' or 'Disappearing process,' based on the corresponding values in the input data (only significant changes with p-value > 0.05 are reported).

 More specifically, for example, Process 1 exhibits a sign change after 24 hours and is classified as an emerging process after 48 hours.
 In contrast, Process 12 is identified as a disappearing process at both 24 and 48 hours."